aryasingh258/NLP-with-Transformers-/README.md

 - Transfer learning with pretrained models
 - Model evaluation and inference

+## ⚙️ Execution Environment

+- Lightweight experiments and code exploration are done locally.
+- Model training and fine-tuning are executed using GPU-enabled environments such as:
+  - Google Colab
+  - Kaggle Notebooks

+This ensures efficient training of transformer models without local hardware limitations.

 ## 🎯 Goal
 To build a strong practical understanding of modern NLP using transformers by combining theory with hands-on experimentation.